Tristoun/AI_project_huggingface/README.md

 - You talk into the mic when it's saying "Start recording" -> if you don't use specific command it'll use for now a chat ai to answer (it takes quite few times depends your computer)
 - Then if you want to do some command you can see all the commands in the txt file "command.txt"
 - For object detection you can see all possible detections with "yolov8class.txt"
+- To implement something you must take a model with size with maximum 4g